No-quenching baseline for energy loss signals in oxygen-oxygen collisions

 We find that the uncertainty in oxygen nPDFs leads to up to $10\%$ uncertainties on jet nuclear modification factor $R_\mathrm{OO}^{j}$ at LHC collision energies.
 The central value is consistent with unity within nPDF uncertainties in the studied momentum range.
 Scale, hadronization, and shower uncertainties are negligible compared with those from nPDFs.
 At RHIC collision energies, $R_\mathrm{OO}^{j}$ uncertainties are similar in size but with clear suppression at large jet momentum due to the nPDFs.
 Different nPDF extractions lead to different central values, but mostly consistent nPDF uncertainty bands.
 These uncertainties and deviations from $R_{\rm OO}=1$ must be taken seriously when interpreting the magnitude of energy loss in measurements.

 The nPDF uncertainties can be drastically reduced by considering a double ratio of cross sections, e.g., jet-triggered semi-inclusive $I_{\rm AA}$.
-However, we find such uncertainty cancellation (down to percent) only for recoiling hadrons below the jet trigger momentum.
+However, we find such uncertainty cancellation only for recoiling hadrons below the jet trigger momentum.
 At higher momentum, the $I_{\rm OO}$ uncertainties increase substantially because the trigger jets and recoiling high momentum hadrons probe nPDFs at different Bjorken-$x$.
 Although, at LHC, $I_{\rm OO}$ remains consistent with unity within uncertainty bands, central values of different nPDF sets can show opposing trends.
 This underlies the importance of systematically comparing several nPDFs for robust baseline computation.
 At RHIC energies, we observe a significant suppression (up to $20\%$) of $I_{\rm OO}$ for large hadron momentum due to nPDFs.
-We also show that scale, parton shower, and hadronization uncertainties contribute additional percent level uncertainty in the low momentum region.
+We also show that scale uncertainties cancel significantly and predictions show little sensitivity to parton shower and hadronization models in the double ratio.

 For hadron-triggered semi-inclusive jet $I_{\rm OO}$, the nPDF uncertainty is observed to cancel close to the hadron trigger momentum, but it grows rapidly at larger momenta.
 We note that at LHC energies hadron-triggered $I_{\rm OO}$ is above unity, even considering the nPDF uncertainties.
 Therefore unity clearly cannot be used as a baseline to quantify the potential energy loss signal (see also Ref.~\cite{He:2024rcv}).
 We note that at RHIC energies, predictions between different nPDF sets do not agree, which prevents us from making precise baseline predictions for these kinematics.